rdaurelio/MicroGridsPy-SESAM/README.md

 ### Description

-The MicroGridsPy model main objective is to provide an open-source alternative to the problem of sizing and dispatch of energy in micro-grids in isolated places.
-It’s written in python(pyomo) and use excel and text files as input and output data handling and visualisation.
+The tool main objective is to provide an open-source alternative to the problem of sizing and dispatch of energy in multi-energy systems, integrating a cold thermal energy demand and electrical demand in rural application, the model integrates reneawble sources with a backup system made of batteries and diesel generators to produce electricity and ice to be stored and dispatched.
+It’s written in python(pyomo) and use excel and text files as input and output data handling and visualization.
+It is an expansion of the existing Micro-Grids Py library, developed by S.Balderrama and S.Quoilin.

 Main features: